Basics of online marketing

 your ad to visit your site or call you.)

-Quality Score: Quality Score is a diagnostic
+Quality Score: Quality Score is a

-compared to other advertisers.
+quality compares to other advertisers.

 You can use the Quality Score diagnostic tool to identify where it might be beneficial to improve your ads, landing pages, or keyword selection.